What is the monthly energy use of an off-grid installation with a 1HP pump operating 10% of the time and a 20W light operating 100% of the time?

 Prepare for the NABCEP PV Associate Exam.
 Utilize flashcards and multiple-choice questions with detailed explanations.
 Get equipped for your solar energy certification!

-To determine the monthly energy use of the off-grid installation, we need to calculate the energy consumed by both the pump and the light.
+To determine the monthly energy use of the off-grid installation, we first need to calculate the energy consumption of both the 1HP pump and the 20W light over the course of a month.

 Subscribe